 We are delighted to host a virtual seminar series that: (1) focuses on an important and under-examined ecological issue, (2) highlights the growing diversity of the ecological community and challenges us to consider how to support and accelerate this trajectory, and (3) honors the scientific – conceptual, empirical, and applied – work of some emerging leaders in the field.

-Nov 12 Zbigniew Grabowski, Critical Ecology: Defining sociophsyical drivers of "Anthropogenic" ecological change
+Nov 5, Critical ecology: Defining socio-physical drivers of "Anthropogenic" ecological change, Suzanne Pierre

 Nov 12, From semantics to strategy: Building equity into green infrastructure planning with insights from community resilience scholarship, Zbigniew Grabowski

 Nov 19, Why?
 From where?
 And when?: Using co-occurrence data to predict in zoonoses, Gerardo Suzan and Christopher Stephens

 Dec 3, Title TBD, Amanda Phillips de Lucas

 Dec 10*, Tradeoffs of risks and rewards by carnivores in dynamic urban environments, Nyeema Harris

 Dec 17*, Building resilient and equitable cities: Implications of decision-making processes behind urban green infrastructure, Fushcia-Ann Hoover